New York Catholic records online: What you need to know

 Findmypast, a leader in online genealogy records, has been the organization behind this effort - they have recently digitally published Catholic religious records from the United States, Ireland, and the United Kingdom.

-Read on to learn all about the ambitious project and for some need-to-know information about these records - what is online now, and what will be coming online in the future.
+Read on to learn all about the ambitious project and some need-to-know information about these records - what is online now, and what will be coming online in the future.

 Many New Yorkers have Catholic ancestors.
 Despite substantial discrimination in the early history of the state, New York’s Catholic population began to explode in the mid-1800s, due largely to Irish, and later Italian immigrants.